Trump, GOP go on offensive in Calif., where Democrats lay stakes for big midterm wins

 The local efforts to oppose California sanctuary laws come at the same time Trump and his administration have gone after the state’s Democratic-controlled government.

 This week, the Justice Department sued California over a law that would give the state power to override the sale of federal lands.
+And the administration is vowing to undo the state's tough vehicle-emissions laws.

 Last month, Attorney General Jeff Sessions announced that the administration was suing California over its sanctuary laws, saying they are unconstitutional and violate common sense.

 Last weekend, Trump attacked outgoing Democratic Gov. Jerry Brown after he pardoned 56 felons who faced deportation.

-“Governor Jerry “Moonbeam” Brown pardoned 5 criminal illegal aliens whose crimes include (1) Kidnapping and Robbery (2) Badly beating wife and threatening a crime with intent to terrorize (3) Dealing drugs.
+“Governor Jerry 'Moonbeam' Brown pardoned 5 criminal illegal aliens whose crimes include (1) Kidnapping and Robbery (2) Badly beating wife and threatening a crime with intent to terrorize (3) Dealing drugs.
 Is this really what the great people of California want?”
 Trump tweeted.

 Still, candidates attaching themselves to Trump and opposing the sanctuary laws could run risks, considering the president’s approval rating is at roughly 42 percent, according to the most recent RealClearPolitics average.
 Or it could be a non-factor.

-“I don’t think it will impact the midterms that much,” Mac Zilber, a political consultant for Andy Thorburn, a Democrat running for Royce’s open seat, said Tuesday.
+“I don’t think it will impact the midterms that much,” Mac Zilber, a political consultant for Andy Thorburn, a Democrat running for Royce’s open seat, said Tuesday about the sanctuary votes.

 “Poll after poll shows voters support a path to citizenship for the immigrants. … Local elected officials are not really representative of the broader electorate.
 Those votes don’t change the fact that the public opinion is more progressive.”

-Shawn Nelson, vice chairman of the Orange County Board of Supervisors, and who is running as a Republican for Royce’s seat, told Fox News on Monday that the vote to oppose the state laws was “not just a symbolic issue.”
+Shawn Nelson, vice chairman of the Orange County Board of Supervisors, and who is running as a Republican for Royce’s seat, told Fox News on Monday that the county's vote to oppose the state laws was “not just a symbolic issue.”

 “It gives our sheriffs a seat at the table,” he said.
 “We couldn’t even tell (federal agents) that, ‘Hey, this guy just posted bail.”
-Nelson also said voters’ top two concerns are the homeless issues, immigration and public safety.
+Nelson also said voters’ top two concerns are the homeless issues and immigration-public safety.